FungAlan/LightRAG/docs/source/developer_notes/llm_intro.rst

 Introduction
 ====================================

-Introduction to LLM applations
+Introduction to LLM applications
 -------------------------------------
-All language models are doing is text completion, which means you pass a input text(called "prompt") to the model, and the model will generate the rest of the text for you.
+All language models are doing is text completion, which means you pass an input text (called "prompt") to the model, and the model will generate the rest of the text for you.
 The model is trained to predict the next word given the previous words, so it can generate text that is coherent and relevant to the prompt.
 However, most API providers such as OpenAI, Anthropic provide the model in Chat Completions API, which take a list of messages instead of a `single text` as input.
 Why is that?
 We will have our assumptions in the next section.

 Here is one example from OpenAI: